odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 </p>

 <p align="center">
-My primary skillset is organizational strategy, including analytics, design, and planning in public, private, and civic sectors.
-I am curious about how urban spaces impact well-being and how we can improve them to promote better health outcomes for those who live in those spaces.
-<br><br>
 Art and humor are essential for my life.
 Moreover, I believe they are key elements for social cohesion in general.
 My life vision and mission is to understand and grow public spaces where social cohesion takes place.
+<br><br>
+My primary skillset is organizational strategy, including analytics, design, and planning with experience in public, private, and civic sectors.
+I am curious about how urban spaces impact well-being and how we can improve them to promote better health outcomes for those who live in those spaces.
 <br><br>
 Let's connect.
 See links to my CV and portfolio above.
 You may reach me on all social media channels <span style="font-weight:bold">@odenipinedo</span>, or if you prefer, links are included below.
 </p>